tbreuss/zack/README.md

 Zack! is a compact microframework, built on the [HttpKernel Component](https://symfony.com/doc/current/components/http_kernel.html) of Symfony, that emphasizes file-based routing.
 It includes various route handlers for handling HTML, JSON, [Markdown](https://commonmark.thephpleague.com/), and PHP files with ease.
-Additionally, Zack! integrates [Twig](https://twig.symfony.com/), a powerful template engine, making it perfect for small, easily manageable website and API projects.
+Additionally, Zack! integrates [Twig](https://twig.symfony.com/), a powerful template engine, making it a good choice for small, easily manageable website and API projects.

-In summary, Zack!'s key features are:

-- Based on the HttpKernel Component of Symfony
-- Utilizes file-based routing
-- Includes route handlers for handling various file types
-- Integrates Twig as a template engine

-These features make Zack! a good choice for users looking for a simple and efficient solution for their small-scale projects.

 ## Requirements